Writing Style Guide

 FAFSA Spell out first reference for Free Application for Federal Student Aid.

-FAIRWINDS Capitalize as in FAIRWINDS Alumni Center, FAIRWINDS Credit Union and other uses.
+FAIRWINDS Capitalize and italicize as in UCF FAIRWINDS Alumni Center, FAIRWINDS Credit Union and other uses.
 FAIRWINDS is UCF’s student banking partner.

 farmers market Produce on the Patio is the name of the UCF farmers market.